 Diagnosis of ADHD and Its Subtypes

-Commonly known as subtypes, the DSM-5 classification system distinguishes three main types, called also presentation, of ADHD:
+Commonly known as subtypes, the DSM-5 classification system distinguishes three main types, also called presentations, of ADHD:

 ADHD individuals with this subtype are mainly inattentive.
 They lose track of their thoughts and actions.
 They find it difficult to follow directions and have trouble focusing on details.
 Common traits are difficulties with organization, a dislike of constant mental effort, and forgetfulness.
 People with this ADHD presentation could easily get sidetracked and forgetful in their daily activities.